Chris-luiz-16/ssh-a-docker-container-using-supervisord/README.md

 ```
 ## Final output

-Once all prerequisites are read through, then it's time to build the image
+Once all prerequisites are read through, then you can test it directly by pasting the below snippet directly to the server.
+If you wish to change the username and private key files make sure you read the prerequisites
 ```sh
 git clone https://github.com/Chris-luiz-16/ssh-a-docker-container-using-supervisord.git website cd website